hashicorp/levant/docs/commands.md

 * **-var-file** (string: "") The variables file to render the template with.
 This flag can be specified multiple times to supply multiple variables files.

-* **-vault** (bool: false) This flag makes Levant load the Vault token from the current ENV.
-It can not be used at the same time as the `vault-token` flag.

-* **-vault-token** (string: "") The vault token used to deploy the application to nomad with Vault support.
-It can not be used at the same time as the `vault` flag.

 The `deploy` command also supports passing variables individually on the command line.
 Multiple commands can be passed in the format of `-var 'key=value'`.
 Variables passed via the command line take precedence over the same variable declared within a passed variable file.

 Full example: